 Unintentionally Unsympathetic: The game wants you to feel sorry for Genesis, who is suffering a genetically degrading disease and is so desperate for a cure he's allowing Hollander and Lazard to use him.
 Except he's an arrogant, long-winded jerk, the injury that triggered the disease is his own fault, and oh yes, you could make a strong case that if he hadn't started his rebellion against Shinra, the events that set Sephiroth's Start of Darkness in motion might not have happened.

 Villain Sue: Genesis.
 Powers to rival Sephiroth's, an outfit and weapon that essentially are exactly the same as his except red, but unlike Sephiroth he's meant to be a sympathetic character who just wants to heal himself and regain his pride.
 And ultimately he's a Karma Houdini who is cured of his degredation and survives the game's ending, and to top it all off is admitted to be an Ink-Suit Actor for the pop star Geckt of who Nomura is a fan.
-According to Word of God, he may even pull a Heel-Face Turn in a later installment of the series, namely when he refused to help Deepground (who are much, much worse than he is).
+According to Word of God, he even pulled a Heel-Face Turn in a later installment of the series, namely when he refused to help Deepground (who are much, much worse than he is).
 As a whole, Genesis's bio reads like someone's self-insert character, "just like Sephiroth, but cooler and a good guy".